Skip to content

 from sweep.propagator.torch import PropTorch

-Some equations provide a compiled PyTorch CUDA binding through sweep._C.
+Some equations provide compiled PyTorch extension kernels through sweep._C.

 You can inspect backend capability from Python: